itjimbo/Universal-Installer-and-Updater/README.md

 # Universal-Installer-and-Updater

 ### <ins>Summary</ins>
 This scipt is designed to work with Jamf.
 It has the ability to install or update any app defined within the script.
 Simply input a few parameters for the script when creating a Policy, and the script will take care of the rest.
-Full instructions can be found below on how to configure and add the script to Jamf, making install and update Policies, and other tips for implenting this workflow in your Jamf environment.
+Full instructions below on how to configure and add the script to Jamf, creating install and update Policies, and other tips for implenting this workflow in your Jamf environment.

 Some bullet points about this script:
 - You can create two seperate policies with different settings: one for installing an app, and one for updating an app.